ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

 ![ICPI Visualization Catalogue](RefImages/viz_catalogue.png)

-  - **TEXT** - Adding context to your visuals is an extremely imporant element.
+  - **TEXT** - Adding context to your visuals is an extremely important element.
 This context can come in a number of different forms: title, subtitle, captions, axis labels, legends, and data point labels.
 All text should use the font laid out in the above section (**see Font**).

       - Titles - All graphs should have a title that give an overall message about what you, the analyst, are trying to convey.
-Above titles like “GDP by Country.”
-This title informs the reader that they are looking at GDP, but it would be stronger if you emphasize your message, e.g. “A wide gap exists between the leading sode brand and the others.” **Titles should be written in all upper case.**
+A titles like “GDP by Country” informs the reader that they are looking at GDP, but it would be stronger if you emphasize your message, e.g. “A wide gap exists between the leading economies and the others.” **Titles should be written in all upper case.**
-      - Subtitle - You can and should convey additional imformation in the subtitle which should be a full sentence describing what is going on.
+      - Subtitle - You can and should convey additional information in the subtitle which should be a full sentence describing what is going on.
       - Axis labels - Axis label can be excluded where the contents are